wazuh/wazuh-documentation/source/development/packaging/generate-sol-package.rst

 Preparation
 ^^^^^^^^^^^

-Download our wazuh-packages repository from GitHub, enter into the solaris directory, change to the desired branch, copy the desired solaris directory into the ``package_generation/src`` directory and enter in the ``package_generation`` directorty.
+Download our wazuh-packages repository from GitHub, enter into the solaris directory, change to the desired branch, copy the desired solaris directory into the ``package_generation/src`` directory and enter in the ``package_generation`` directory.
 .. code-block:: console

   $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/solaris && git checkout |WAZUH_PACKAGES_BRANCH|